Grassmannian framed bundles and generalized parabolic structures: The correspondence

 The next step, naturally, is to show that this map is a homeomorphism.
 As the spaces $GM_{n,\delta_0}$ are compact, it suffices that the map be bijective.

-To obtain surjectivity, given an element of $\cagm$, we want to consider a parabolic structure associated to the framed structure, and also choose some appropriate weights for which this is stable, and then exploit known results on parabolic bundles to build a flat connection on the complement of the punctures, with appropriate monodromies.
-The reason for going through the parabolic structures is that the correspondence between holomorphic bundles and flat connections involves a degenerating metric at the punctures, whose decay rate is controlled by the weights; to do the analysis, one needs the weights, but then once one has the weights, one essentially has the parabolic structure, and so one might as well use those results.

-Thus one is led to the question of which weights.
 The left hand side of \eqref{NS-correspondence}, as we saw, has a natural action of $U(n)$, as well as a moment map, given by \eqref{moment-GM}.
 On the other hand, as we saw, the resulting element of $\cagm$ is encoded as an element $(\alpha,\beta)$ of $P\times Q^\ell$; this is a K\"ahler manifold, once one has fixed a Hermitian form on $V$, and so on $V^*\oplus \bbc^n.$ In $Q$, in particular, one is looking at the Pl\"ucker embedding of the Grassmannian of $n$ dimensional planes in $V^*\oplus \bbc^n$.
 The group $U(n)$ acts on the $\bbc^n$-factors, and so on the Grassmannians ${\rm Gr}_n(V^*\oplus \bbc^n)$.
-This action is by isometries.

-We have some choice, that of a positive Hermitian form on $V$.
-For the moment, suppose that we are at an element $(E,\vec g)$ in the image of the map $C$ in \eqref{NS-correspondence}, and so the fibers $E_{p_i}$ have a positive Hermitian form.
-We choose a form on $V$ in a compatible way, so that
+Once one has fixed a Hermitian form on $V$, there is also a K\"ahler moment $\mu'_{n,\ell}$ map for the $U(n)^\ell$ action.